pandas-dev/pandas/web/pandas/community/ecosystem.md

 It is often easiest to use pandas to manipulate the summary statistics or other small aggregates produced by Hail.
-For this reason, Hail provides native import to and export from Pandas DataFrames:
+For this reason, Hail provides native import to and export from pandas DataFrames:

 - [`Table.from_pandas`](https://hail.is/docs/0.2/hail.Table.html#hail.Table.from_pandas)
 - [`Table.to_pandas`](https://hail.is/docs/0.2/hail.Table.html#hail.Table.to_pandas)